jalilkabbaj/SAT-ACT-Analysis/README.md

 ## Problem Statement

 As an analyst for the princeton review, I was asked to conduct research on whether high schools maintained a necessary academic level for their students to succesfully take the ACT/SAT and how can we improve their skills through better developped test preps.
-More specifically the question asked is, does the level of academics taught in Californian high schools englobe the necessary level to succesfully study and complete the SAT/ACT and how does it compare to the rest of the nation ?
+More specifically the question asked is, does the level of academics taught in Californian high schools englobe the necessary level to succesfully study and complete the SAT/ACT.

 *NOTE*: This is a thought experiment, I have no affiliation with the princeton review.
 This was a theoretical situation to make this project as fun and realistic as possible.